To Learn More About or Book A Bridge Cruise or Camp, Click HERE and Go to Our Travel Partner's Site!

 Last month, we discussed 1-of-a-Major Openings.
 Now we delve into the follow-ups by a Passed Hand.

-Passed Hand Responses to Opening 1bridge card suit or 1bridge card suit
+Passed Hand Responses to Opening 1 or 1

 Let's examine the following auctions: